galastrostats/ModelFittingTutorial/zombieactivity.md

 * e) What happens when you increase the order of the fit (% humans vs. time)?
 Overplot the higher order fits on figure 1.
 What happens to the residuals if you increase the order of the fit (see **np.polyfit**, and optionally **np.polyval**)?
 Overplot the new residuals in time compared to the residuals from the linear fit from part b on figure 2.

-* f) Calculate the reduced χ<sup>2</sup>for these higher order fits – do they yield as good a fit to the data as the linear fit?
+* f) Calculate the reduced χ<sup>2</sup> for these higher order fits – do they yield as good a fit to the data as the linear fit?
+Does the fit you most trust imply that you are a zombie?

 ### Activity 2: Bayesian Zombies